Financial sentiment analysis using FinBERT with application in predicting stock movement: Introduction

 \section{Introduction}

-BERT (Bi-directional Encoder Representation for Transformers)\cite{bert19} is a contextual representation language model been proved to be a very successful various natural language tasks.
+The advent of Transformer-based models like BERT (Bidirectional Encoder Representations from Transformers) \cite{bert19} revolutionized natural language processing (NLP), offering powerful contextual representations that proved highly successful across diverse tasks.
 There has been various variants of BERT which focu on different tasks in NLP and different domain of language models.
 FinBERT, which is introduced in \cite{finbert19}, is the first contextual pretrained language models which is trained specifically on a large scale of financial communication corpora.
 This is originally designed for the purpose of financial sentiment analysis especially focus on the need of capital market practitioners and researchers.
 There has been various applications of FinBERT in research, for example, \cite{finbert20} studies financial text mining, \cite{finbert20b} studies financial communications, \cite{finbert22} studies information extraction in finance etc.

 Our main task in this paper is to use sentiment-based information in predicting the movement of the financial market.
 Financial data is usually presented in time series data, for example, stock prices.
 Traditional statistical method such as ARIMA has been used widely in the modelling of financial markets.
 However, statistical models like ARIMA does not capture well the nonlinearity in the financial data.
 People moved to deep learning methods especially in LSTM in studying financial time series, for example in \cite{lstm22}.
 Our basic hypothesis is that the financial sentiment by news, social media, etc. have strong correlations to the movement of financial markets (stock market, foreign exchange, bond, etc.).
 This hypothesis is based on Efficient Market Hypothesis (EMH), which states that share prices reflect all information.
 Hence we are able to predict financial market using all those information.
 In particular, we believe that news contain a large amount of information.
 This hypothesis is a well-known, but the how to build quantitative models and making the prediction is still a challenging problem.
 We propose a model which takes advantage of Transformer based contextual language model for analyzing the sentiment in financial markets, and then using LSTM-based deep learning model in the prediction of the exact movement of the financial market by the sentiment.
 One thing need to be pointed our that, we are not doing casual analysis here, as market could influence news and news might also influence the market.
 We just study the relation of these two objects, and quantify this correlation.